 Whether you are on a big budget or small, there are plenty of jaw-dropping outdoor activities for you to experience in Switzerland.
 And many of them you or your friends will have never experienced before.

-All you have to do is seize day, book your flight and let me know when you arrive!
+All you have to do is seize the day, book your flight, and let me know when you arrive!

 Roger is a drone enthusiast, traveler and lover of the outdoors.
 Originally from Australia, he is now living in Switzerland where he spends most of his time blogging, hiking, mountain biking or flying his Mavic Pro drone.